platformland/electric-book/book/text/silos.md

 For this reason, Google have a single version control system for it's code, which thousands of engineers across the organization have access to.
 It enables them to find, reuse and improve existing components.[^1] Estonia and the USA both emulated this, with publicly searchable repositories of source-code.[^2][^3]

 Shared project backlogs, such as those operated by the British Columbia Design System allow anyone with an interest to suggest an improvement. [^4].
-The Federalist publishing platform maintained by 18F allows anyone to submit issues via github and has a public chat room for users to ask questions.[^5] And the Pipeline project in the UK, lets different local governments share the projects they are working on an solicit for collaborators. [^6]
+The Federalist publishing platform maintained by 18F allows anyone to submit issues via github and has a public chat room for users to ask questions.[^5] The Pipeline project in the UK, lets different local governments share the projects they are working on an solicit for collaborators. [^6] And, in Italy, the project to create a national population register maintains a public forum where the 8000+ municipalities in the project can as questions.[^7]

 Identify opportunities for using common, cross-government tools for things source-control and project management.
 Publish code in the open, and under a suitable open license that makes reuse simple.
 Create a public register of projects currently in development, ideally with links to open backlogs.